bangyen/EasyScript/README.md

 EasyCript is a simple language transpiled in Python.
 It is easy to use and to learn.

 I made this language **FOR FUN** so, don't say "Oh he is silly !
-His language will never be used", you'll be king ;-) .
+His language will never be used", you'll be kind ;-) .

 ## EasyScriptCLI